 Vortex Diamondback 8x28

-Read full review: Vortex DiamondBack 8x28
+Read review: Vortex DiamondBack 8x28

 Swarovski EL 8.5x42

-Read full review: Swarovski EL 8.5x42
+Read review: Swarovski EL 8.5x42

 Top Pick Award for Travel and Hiking